korosukeberg/vue-todo/README.md

 # vue-todo

-Just a little practice on vue.js
+Just a little sandbox for vue.js